greys-tools/twitch-overlay/README.md

 If you have an alt account, you can test that it's working by following your main and making sure that an alert pops up\*.
 If all's working, then you're all set!
 The app handles everything necessary for staying subscribed to events, so you can just leave it running for whenever you stream

-\* = **NOTE:** Sometimes sounds won't play at first if you're looking at it in an actual browser- you have to "interact" with the page first (try clicking in the blank space).
+\* = **NOTE:** Sometimes sounds won't play at first if you're looking at it in an actual browser.
+You have to "interact" with the page first (try clicking in the blank space).
 This isn't a problem for browser sources, thankfully

 # Support
 If you need support, feel free to open an issue!
 However, please note that we *can not* provide support related to hosting- we can only help if something directly related to the program breaks